 Usability and security?
 It’s not as simple as saying there’s a trade-off.
 They’re just complementary ways of thinking about real users.

 I discussed the sort of negative testing that can help find control weaknesses in an article that appeared in 2009 in Testing Experience and Security Acts magazines.
-You can find a copy here, on my business site.
+You can find a copy here.